CoreOffice/CoreXLSX/README.md

 model](https://github.com/CoreOffice/CoreXLSX/blob/main/Sources/CoreXLSX/Worksheet/Worksheet.swift)
 for more atttributes you might need to read from a parsed file.

+### Cell references

+You should not address cells via their indices in the `cells` array.
+Every cell has [a `reference` property](https://github.com/CoreOffice/CoreXLSX/blob/ef0380fc2a6f1382073431244ce347708aefe09f/Sources/CoreXLSX/Worksheet/Cell.swift#L37), which you can read to understand where exactly a given cell is located.
+Corresponding properties on [the `CellReference` struct](https://github.com/CoreOffice/CoreXLSX/blob/ef0380fc2a6f1382073431244ce347708aefe09f/Sources/CoreXLSX/Worksheet/CellReference.swift#L18) give you the exact position of a cell.

+### Empty cells

+The `.xlsx` format makes a clear distinction between an empty cell and absence of a cell.
+If you're not getting a cell or a row when iterating through the `cells` array, this means that there is no such cell or row in your document.
+Your `.xlsx` document should have empty cells and rows written in it in the first place for you to be able to read them.

+Making this distinction makes the format more efficient, especially for sparse spreadsheets.
+If you had a spreadsheet with a single cell Z1000000, it wouldn't contain millions of empty cells and a single cell with a value.
+The file only stores a single cell, which allows sparse spreadsheets to be quickly saved and loaded, also taking less space on the filesystem.

+### Finding a cell by a cell reference

+Given how the `.xlsx` format stores cells, you potentially have to iterate through all cells and build your own mapping from cell references to actual cell values.
+The CoreXLSX library does not currently do this automatically, and you will have to implement your own mapping if you need it.
+You're welcome to submit a pull request that adds such functionality as an optional step during parsing.

 ### Shared strings

 Strings in spreadsheet internals are frequently represented as strings